Top 3 Mistakes that Lead to Data Loss

 - Clicking on Malicious Links

 Virus attacks are the biggest cause of data theft and loss.
 The most common type of virus attack is phishing attacks.
 This happens when you or your employee click on the malicious link and the virus penetrates your device, destroying your crucial data.
 Most of the users are aware of such virus attacks but still, they don’t take precautionary steps.
 If you don’t want to become a victim of virus attack, make sure to guard your devices against malware by installing antivirus products.
 Keep scanning your smartphone or computer regularly to detect a computer virus before it will cause any severe damage.
 Also, keep updating your applications by downloading their recent editions.

 Sometimes, hard drive crash catastrophically and you end up losing your data.
 Hard drive failure can occur due to mechanical breakdown or human mistakes.
 When you detect hard drive malfunction or your server gets affected, you should discontinue working.
 People make a mistake of working on the affected server which can make data recovery difficult.
 So it is necessary that as soon as you notice that data is missing on a computer, you immediately shut down that server and freeze the current database.

 - Third-Party Apps

 Some users make a mistake of sharing their sensitive data with unauthorized third parties.
 In companies, employees share files through cloud services by simply generating a shareable link.
-This file link is sent to vendors, partners or clients and you don’t even know who can view or forward it.
-The cloud services like Dropbox and Google Drive allow authorizing and running third-party applications on behalf of various apps and websites.
+This file link is sent to vendors, partners, or clients and you don’t even know who can view or forward it.
+Cloud services like Dropbox and Google Drive allow authorizing and running third-party applications on behalf of various apps and websites.
 When you share file links, it may become available to anyone and your data can be modified or deleted.
 To avoid this problem, you need to restrict access to shared documents.
 You should always keep multiple copies of data and share access only to those people you can trust.